Peregrine Semiconductor: Products

 The company has about 150 products used in applications such as cellular base stations, medical devices, public safety radios, test and measurement equipment and mobile handsets.
-In their handset business, the company's components are found in devices such as the Galaxy S4, Galaxy Note 3, iPhone 5S and iPad Air.
+In its handset business, the company's components are found in devices such as the Galaxy S4, Galaxy Note 3, iPhone 5S and iPad Air.

 In 2014 the company announced UltraCMOS Global 1, a specialized wireless chip that combines different radio frequency functions on a single microchip and claims to let a single phone connect to more than 40 frequency bands.
 The company also claims that the power amplifier embedded on the Global 1 chip provides the same level of performance as the competing technology, gallium arsenide (GaAS).
 Global 1 will not be in volume production until late 2015 and will compete with Qualcomm's RF360 chip.

 The company began a partnership with Aemulus in 2016 for the development of a new microwave frequency tester as an upgrade to the Aemulus Amoeba AMB7600.

 In September 2018, pSemi launched the PE561221, the first monolithic SOI Wi-Fi front-end module.